pachyderm/docs-content/2.3.x/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 ## Supported Operations

-While there is a transaction object in the Pachyderm configuration file, all supported API requests append the request to the transaction instead of running directly.
+While there is a transaction object in the {{%productName%}} configuration file, all supported API requests append the request to the transaction instead of running directly.
 These supported commands include: